CristhianMotoche/cristhianmotoche.github.io/posts/2016-12-02-Organize-my-time.md

 define a coherent list.
 Saving time for the other tasks too.

 ## Fourth step: What are you going to do *today*?
-For my there are two types of tasks:
+I think there are two types of tasks:

 - Tasks related to your goals.
 I call them: Goal tasks.
 - Tasks that unexpectedly appear in the week.
 I call them: Emergency tasks, because